-For complete information on "Community Development Policy", please visit the Company's website.
+For complete information on "Community Development Policy", please visit the Company's website by scanning QR code or clicking the icon below.

 To align all community development activities in the same direction, the Company established the Community Development Policy and standard practices.
 It also devised strategies and set targets for the community development activities based on the local government's regulations and international standards, such as the UN's Sustainable Development Goals (SDGs).
 Under the collaboration of communities, the government sector, and the Company, the community development activities are carried out in six major areas: economy, education, sanitation and primary health care, environmental conservation, social and cultural promotion, and infrastructure development.
-Moreover, the Company has employed the social return on investment (SROI) framework in evaluating the social impacts of community development activities to maximize the efficiency of its operation in line with its Sustainability
+Moreover, the Company has employed the social return on investment (SROI) framework in evaluating the social impacts of community development activities to maximize the efficiency of its operation in line with its Sustainability Policy.